instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 ## Conclusion

-This isnt about fancy embedding tricks, it's just plain old information retrival and query understanding.
+This isnt about fancy embedding tricks, it's just plain old information retrieval and query understanding.
 The beauty of instructor is that it simplifies modeling the complex and lets you define the output of the language model, the prompts, and the payload we send to the backend in a single place.

 ## What's Next?